 Ok, I know this is a fourth reason and may not apply in your situation, but hear me out.

-I have just been an ass many times.
+I have just been a real jerk many times.
 This is where my own life and doings become more important than anyone else’s.
 It’s not so much as a conceitedness, but rather, too much self-focus.
 We can get to a point where we just want to do what we want and when we have a problem, we only want people around us to drop what they’re doing and help us solve our issues.

 If we get to doing this too much, we can effectively come across as a jerk, or an ass.
 So, when those around us don’t work to make our life easy, we can get grumpy and maybe even a bit mean to them.

 Of course, when it comes to our partner, we will often have an understanding of their normal behavior patterns, and we will know if they are under pressure or just a jerk.